Palantir.net's Guide to Digital Governance: An Introduction and Starting at the 10,000ft View

 There are no shortages of services and materials for building a digital presence, whether it is on the web or a social network; however there is less focus on how these presences will be managed and maintained after they are built.
 This is the all-important and too-often neglected role of digital governance, otherwise known as the ownership, management, and sustainability plan for an organization’s various digital communications platforms.

-Governance seems simple at a distance – it is the set of rules an organization will follow for its digital communications – but the devil is in the detail, and the details are precisely where the process of defining a governance plan becomes prickly.
+Governance seems simple at a distance – it is the set of rules an organization will follow for its digital communications – but the devil is in the details, and the details are precisely where the process of defining a governance plan becomes prickly.
 The details are also where many will become bogged down, lose momentum, and set the plans aside, never to be addressed again until a problem arises.

-To help get you started developing a governance plan for your institution’s digital communications, I have put together a guide that outlines many of the questions you will want to answer in thinking through policies and guidelines in your governance plan.
+To help get you started developing a governance plan for your institution’s digital communications, we have put together a guide that outlines many of the questions you will want to answer in thinking through policies and guidelines in your governance plan.

 The format is literally a series of questions you can answer that will help you begin to consider key issues in digital governance and how you want to handle them.